mesosphere/dcos-docs-site/pages/1.13/tutorials/dcos-101/resources/index.md

 navigationTitle: Manage and scale resources
 title: Manage and scale resources
 excerpt: Provides strategies and examples for scaling resources allocated for deployed applications (part 8)
-menuWeight: 7
+menuWeight: 8
 ---
-Welcome to part 7 of the DC/OS 101 Tutorial.

 # Before you begin
 * A [running DC/OS cluster](/1.13/tutorials/dcos-101/cli/) with [the DC/OS CLI installed](/1.13/tutorials/dcos-101/cli/).
 * [app2](/1.13/tutorials/dcos-101/app2/) deployed and running in your cluster.

 # Learning objective
 Resource management and resource isolation between tasks are core functions of any operating system.
 In this section, you will learn how to monitor and understand your resource utilization, how resource limits are enforced, and how to debug resource management issues.

-# Steps

-## Review App Definition
+# Review the app definition

 * Take another look at the app definition for [app2](https://github.com/joerg84/dcos-101/blob/master/app2/app2.go).